What Are Fallen Arches?

 Wearing orthotic arch supports can be tremendously beneficial in alleviating and preventing flat feet pain and discomfort.
 In addition, taking proper care of the feet and following a consistent home exercise regimen, prescribed by your doctor or physical therapist, can be very effective in prevention and management of the symptoms.

-What is the #1 Home Remedy for Painful Fallen Arches?
+Home Remedy for Painful Fallen Arches?

 For many, the answer is arch support shoe inserts, sometimes custom-made by a podiatrist.
 These cost hundreds of dollars, and can often end up limiting the types of shoes you can wear.